David7ce/karchsys/README.md

 # How to install

 ## 0. Prerequisites
-Download arch-linux iso and create usb booteable.
-Boot the live environment from a USB in a computer or select the iso in a virtual machine.
+Download arch-linux iso and create booteable USB.
+Boot into the live environment from the USB in a your real hardware or select the iso in a virtual machine.

 ## 1. Installation
 There are various options to install the system inside Arch Linux:

 ### Option 1.
 Run archinstall command (quick method)
 > Note: You can run `archinstall` and select your preferred options, or `archinstall --script guided` which pre-selects options.
 This takes 2 minutes, here's a video https://www.youtube.com/watch?v=8mEjwn_AjuQ.
-Also you can use archinstall with preconfigured files with `archinstall --config <path> --disk-layout <path> --creds <path>`, the path can be a remote URL or a local file.
-The bad side is that the url is very large.
+Also you can use archinstall with preconfigured files with `archinstall --config <path> --disk-layout <path> --creds <path>`, from local or remote path.
-A) From remote url (GitHub): `archinstall --config https://raw.githubusercontent.com/David7ce/karchsys/main/archisntall-config/config.json --creds https://raw.githubusercontent.com/David7ce/karchsys/main/archisntall-config/creds.json --disk-layout https://raw.githubusercontent.com/David7ce/karchsys/main/archisntall-config/disk-layout.json`
+A) From remote (GitHub): `archinstall --config https://raw.githubusercontent.com/David7ce/karchsys/main/archisntall-config/config.json --creds https://raw.githubusercontent.com/David7ce/karchsys/main/archisntall-config/creds.json --disk-layout https://raw.githubusercontent.com/David7ce/karchsys/main/archisntall-config/disk-layout.json`
 B) From local machine: `archinstall --config /var/log/archinstall/config.json --creds /var/log/creds.json --disk-layout /var/log/archinstall/disk-layout.json`

 ### Option 2.
 Execute the script "karchsys.sh" (review the script before installating)